-As discussed in the first article, the reason why it is important to consider training and employing auxiliary security assets is because local law enforcement and on-site school security organizations typically do not have enough manpower to achieve the breadth and depth of coverage needed to respond to unpredictable deadly attacks.
+As discussed in the first article, it is important to consider training and employing auxiliary security assets because local law enforcement and on-site school security organizations typically do not have enough manpower to achieve the breadth and depth of coverage needed to respond to unpredictable deadly attacks.
 The recurring pattern is that on-site security guards are typically outgunned and have trouble suppressing the threat alone.
-By the time support from local law enforcement arrives, even it if arrives quickly, the deadly attacker has often already managed to kill or injure many innocent people.
-By harnessing the potential of untapped security assets within the school staff and local community, it is possible to increase the manpower and coverage of the security effort.
+By the time support from local law enforcement arrives, even if it arrives quickly, the deadly attacker has often already managed to kill or injure many innocent people.
+By harnessing the potential of untapped security assets within the school staff and the local community, it is possible to increase the manpower and coverage of the security effort.

 Therefore, while the main on-site security element should be “running to the sound of the guns,” all other auxiliary security elements should be running away from the danger, leading groups of evacuees to safety and helping stragglers and the wounded.
 If the auxiliary personnel are armed and they encounter a deadly attacker, they can engage the attacker in a defensive capacity to protect others.
-Auxiliary personnel should also carry radios or other communications equipment to relay information to the on-site security team that is hunting the attacker.
+Auxiliary personnel should also carry radios or other communications equipment to relay information to the on-site security team hunting the attacker.
 Auxiliary personnel can use “grid reference guides” (GRGs) and other command-and-control methods to report the location of threats and direct on-site security to intercept.
 All of this must be practiced and rehearsed during school-wide deadly attacker drills.